adamkimsft/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 11. Visit the `content-web` and `content-api` Actions for your GitHub Fabmedical repository and observe the images being built and deployed into the Kubernetes cluster.

-12. While the pipelines rune, return the Azure Portal in the browser.
+12. While the pipelines runs, return the Azure Portal in the browser.

 13. From the navigation menu, select **Replica Sets** under **Workloads**.
 From this view, you will see a new replica set for the web, which may still be in the process of deploying (as shown below) or already fully deployed.